goldsky-io/docs-v1/src/pages/mirror/sinks/timescale.md

 {% partial file="closed-beta.md" /%}

-We partnered with [Timescale](https://www.timescale.com) to provide teams with real-time data access on on-chain data, using a database powerful enough for time series analytical queries and fast enough for transactional workloads like APIs.
+We partner with [Timescale](https://www.timescale.com) to provide teams with real-time data access on on-chain data, using a database powerful enough for time series analytical queries and fast enough for transactional workloads like APIs.

 With our [Mirror](/mirror) integrations you can get data from subgraphs synced in real-time with Timescale - the database can now become your view into on-chain data, with re-orgs and other edge cases completely handled for you.